um-acs/acs_docs/docs/pegasus/Singularity/apptainerinfo.rst

 **fake root user inside container:**

-Initially you need to get the fake root permissions from IDSC and requested to raise the ticket with brief description of project requirement to hpc@ccs.miami.edu .
+Initially you need to get the fake root permissions from IDSC and requested to raise the ticket with brief description of project requirement to `here <https://uhealthtest.service-now.com/esc?id=sc_cat_item&sys_id=4080579787f1ee1099fd11383cbb3583>`_ .
 A “fake root” user has almost the same administrative rights as root but only inside the container and the requested namespaces, which means that this user: can set different user/group ownership for files or directories they own can change user/group identity with su/sudo commands has full privileges inside the requested namespaces (network, ipc, uts) .

 A “fake root” user can’t access or modify files and directories for which they don’t already have access or rights on the host filesystem, so a “fake root” user won’t be able to access root-only host files like /etc/shadow or the host /root directory.